The Extreme Positions on Marital Divorce

 About Josiah Portermaine

-By the abundant lovingkindness and grace of God I have been in Christ for over 45 years.
+By the abundant lovingkindness and grace of God I have been in Christ since 1976.
 I live to love and serve God in whatever capacity He has in mind.
-And can do no other but to follow my conscience as scripture and reason guide me threw the shadow lands.
-I raised 5 children one of whom now sees clearly as he walks on streets of gold.
-I have a Masters of Divinity from Midwestern Baptist Theological Seminary in Kansas City.
+And can do no other than to follow my conscience as scripture and reason guide me threw these shadow lands.
+The Lord blessed me with 5 children, one of whom now sees clearly as he walks on streets of gold.
+The Lord gave me warrant to receive a Masters of Divinity from Midwestern Baptist Theological Seminary in Kansas City.
 I own a business in Nebraska, but I live to serve God.
 I have preached in three different churches for a period of 10 years.
-I love preaching God's word.
-Because of my divorce I am not currently serving in any official capacity, but I know that the Lord has a ministry for me.
-My goal is to write a book on the topic of divorce when unequally yoked, and this blog is a step in that direction.
+I love preaching through the word of God; however, my own divorce from a 27 year unequally yoked marriage brought my pastoral duties to an end.
+My goal is to write a book(s) on the topic of the heart of God on divorce for the unequally yoked, and this blog is a step in that direction.
 No brother or sister in Christ should divorce their spouse solely upon the advice they find here or anywhere else for that matter.
 Immerse yourself in God's word, and go before the Lord--wait upon Him and He will make it clear when the time comes that you are called to repent of your unequally yoked marriage.
+Let the word of God and the Holy Spirit ultimately guide your conscience, while my task is to help biblically instruct your conscience so that you will not be a weaker brother/sister.
 Christ's continued blessings, Joe View all posts by Josiah Portermaine

 Comments Welcome